snaplet/docs-old/docs/03-getting-started/04-capturing.md

 snaplet snapshot share feed-synthesize
 ```

-You now have a fresh "nugget of data 🍗" that is saved to the `.snaplet/snapshots` directory.
+That's it!
+You've captured a snapshot of your local database, and you now have a fresh "nugget of data 🍗" that is saved to the `.snaplet/snapshots` directory.
-The snapshot contains the schema, some metadata, and the data in CSV format.
+The snapshot contains the schema, some metadata, and the data in CSV format (transformed as per your transformations).

-All the right ingredients your team members need to restore your database!
+Your snapshot has all the right ingredients your team members need to restore your database to their environment, so everyone on the team can code against the same data!